actuarialopensource/benchmarks-python/README.md

 # benchmarks-python

-Benchmarks that we are too lazy to implement in multiple languages, good ones will make it into the other benchmarks repo
+Benchmarks specific to Python, don't want to muck up the other benchmarks repo.